Narcisse Pelletier: Biography

 A biography of Pelletier recorded after his return to France by Constant Merland contains details of the "social organisation, language, beliefs, treatment of illnesses, mortuary practices, bodily decoration, dances, conflict, punishments, subsistence activities and crafts" of the people who rescued and cared for him.
 This provides a precious insight into the way of life of these people before they had sustained contact with Europeans, and broadly agrees with present understandings of the conditions at the time by both anthropologists and modern Aboriginal residents.

 Pelletier's account contains little about the spiritual beliefs, sacred knowledge, sorcery and similar subjects.
-Amongst most, if not all, Aboriginal tribes in Australia, the information of this nature was kept secret - not just from outsiders, but from uninitiated people and those of the opposite sex in their own tribe.
+Amongst most, if not all, Aboriginal tribes in Australia, the information of this nature was kept secret – not just from outsiders, but from uninitiated people and those of the opposite sex in their own tribe.
 Those who are shown or taught about such matters are almost always placed under solemn obligations not to divulge them, and this, indeed, lends credence to Pelletier's story:

 "It is unlikely that a boy who was adopted by a clan member, grew to manhood and was betrothed would not be inducted into Uutaalnganu ways as an initiated man....
 Donald Thomson found that the realm of belief and secret knowledge was not freely talked about by the Kuuku Ya'u, a language group contiguous with the Uutaalnganu people.
 This would be so by definition, but it makes Pelletier's reticence quite explicable....
 All of this suggests his continuing adherence to the belief system of the Uutaalganu."

 On 11 April 1875, a pearling boat, the John Bell, captained by Joseph Frazer, and based at Jervis Island (now Mabuiag Island) in the Torres Strait, was anchored off Night Island (Queensland) and some men were sent ashore to find water.
 The landing party came across a group of Aborigines accompanied by a white man and reported the encounter to the captain.
 Joseph Frazer sent his men back with some things to barter in exchange for the white man.
-According to the French biography, Pelletier's adopted father Maademan encouraged him to trade with the seamen and they persuaded him to go with them.
+According to Merland's biography, Pelletier's adopted father Maademan encouraged him to trade with the seamen and they persuaded him to go with them.
 However, Pelletier always maintained that he was kidnapped, not rescued, and that he did not want to leave his Aboriginal family.
 He could not communicate with the sailors who spoke English and believed that they would shoot him if he tried to escape.
 He was then taken to the small administrative outpost of Somerset, at the tip of Cape York, from where a report of his discovery was sent to the Colonial Secretary, Arthur Macalister.